MK2112/minicorpus/Readme.md

 ### 1.4B Results and Revision of Hypotheses

 1.4B Pile Deduplicated shows major improvements over 160M Pile Deduplicated across all metrics.
 However, like the original MiniPile, none of the new sampling approaches successfully preserve the qualities that enable scaling retained knowledge with model size.
 Moreover, none of the MiniPile variants of 1.4B show notable improvements to their 160M counterparts, but instead indicate occasional slight degradation.
-While training on the Pile Deduplicated has scores effectively scale with model size (e.g., HellaSwag: 0.29→0.418), all MiniPile variants miss out on this effect and fail to leverage increased model capacity.
+While training on the Pile Deduplicated has scores effectively scale with model size (e.g., HellaSwag: 0.29 to 0.418), all MiniPile variants miss out on this effect and fail to leverage increased model capacity.
 HellaSwag stays at ~0.26, size-density-proportionate sampling had seen 0.520 on 160M WinoGrande, but this even got reduced to 0.504 on 1.4B.
 These results strongly suggest that optimal training of large models requires substantially more, diverse data than any of the sampling methods preserve, particularly for capturing the patterns that larger models can 'comprehend' and leverage.

 Ignoring the results for 1.4B Pile Deduplicated for a moment, we also see another effect: The performance differences between the different MiniPile versions diminish, with the size-density-proportionate sampling approach not being a clear improvement at all anymore, but instead being just marginally better only in HellaSwag and both Lambada perplexity scores.